jiangsy/binding_technique_exp/README.md

 ## Overview

-`Readme.v` is a comprehensive entry file that lists all the mechanized properties.
+`README.v` is a comprehensive entry file that lists all the mechanized properties.

 `*/autosubst2/language.sig` contains the syntax definition for `autosubst2`, and `*/autosubst2/def_as2.v` contains the generated Coq definitions.